 Students are required to earn a minimum of 135 college-level credits with a 2.0 grade point average to graduate.
-A minimum of 65 credits of general education/core courses is required.

 Completion of this degree allows a student to be eligible to take the National Council Licensure Examination-Registered Nurse (NCLEX-RN) for licensure as a Registered Nurse.
 Passing the NCLEX-RN exam and completion of this transfer degree provide the general education and nursing courses for direct transfer with only one additional year of study to complete the Bachelor of Science in Nursing (RN-to-BSN pathway).
-Baccalaureate institutions party to this agreement are: Washington State University, University of Washington, Western Washington University, Heritage University, Pacific Lutheran University, Seattle Pacific University, St. Martin's University, and Western Governors University.
+Baccalaureate institutions party to this agreement are: Washington State University, University of Washington, Western Washington University, Bellevue College, Olympic College, Lewis-Clark State College, St. Martin's University, and Western Governors University.